 - E-books on the other hand, do not have pages.
 You may think they have pages, because if you are reading on your e-reader, you have to hit the next button to go to the next ‘page’ right?
 Yes, but the e-reader does not see it as a page.
 It is reading one long document that only has commands to tell it when to start a new “page” for special areas like chapters, however there are no actual pages.
 In HTML formatting, it’s just one long document.

 - E-books can go on multiple devices so there is no set size.
-For example, when I format for the .EPUB format, this .EPUB file needs to be able to work on any device that supports the .EPUB format.
-This includes the Nooks, Kobos, iPads, iPhones, Google Play, and many others.
-Pretty much anything except Amazon’s Kindles.
+For example, an .EPUB file needs to be able to work on any device that supports the .EPUB format.
+This includes the Nooks, Kobos, iPads, iPhones, Google Play, and many others including Amazon that now accepts .EPUB for uploading.

 So this .EPUB has to work on the 6 inch screen of a Nook GlowLight, but also work on 9.7 inch iPad Air.
 It is not going to look exactly the same on both because one is 3.7 inches bigger.
 Therefore, e-books have to be flexible, which is why I refer to them “free-flowing”.
 They adjust to how much is going to fit on the screen based on the size of the screen.

 Font and font size are two more things to consider.
 Most e-readers allow the user to choose their font and font size.
 So one reader could be using Georgia font size 14, and another could be using Times New Roman font size 12.
 The book is going to flow differently for these two preferences even if it’s on the exact same device.